 At the end of Throne Of Bhaal, if you're in a relationship with Jaheira, her reaction to whichever decision you make is worthy of the name Tear Jerker.

-The ending Where Are They Now stories for party members quite Tear Jerker-y.
+The ending Where Are They Now stories for party members are often quite Tear Jerker-y.
 At least, Minsc's "they're together still, up among the stars where hamsters are giants and men become legend".
-Viconia's romanced non-ascension ending where her past finally catches up with her and she is denied even the experience of seeing her son grow up by the ever-scheming Lolth and her followers is also liable to make your eyes water.
+Viconia's romanced ending where her past finally catches up with her and she is denied even the experience of seeing her son grow up by the ever-scheming Lolth and her followers is also liable to make your eyes water.

 Kelsey's romance mod can make players tear up every time.
 Not helped by the almost sobbing of the voice actor.